jjspeedie/expanding_kernel/example_usage.md

 In images where the strength of emission falls rapidly with distance from the star, and where the spatial scale of structures increases with distance from the star, a spatially constant kernel struggles to do all of the following simultaneously:

 1. Highlight small-scale structure in the inner disk *and* large-scale structure in the outer disk;
-2. Avoid oversaturation in the inner disk *but also* capture faint emission in the inner disk.
+2. Avoid oversaturation in the inner disk *but also* capture faint emission in the outer disk.

 The expanding kernel approach goes some way toward a solution to these limitations of a constant kernel.